zeinabaliakbari/Keyword-Extraction/instruction.md

 Follow these steps:

-1. Create a DB server.
-We use MySQL server for this project
+1. Create a separate DB server.
+For this project, we will be using MySQL server.
-2. Download gics depoyment package from https://www.ths-greifswald.de/en/researchers-general-public/gics/#
+2. Download the gICS deployment package from  https://www.ths-greifswald.de/en/researchers-general-public/gics/#
-3. Extract content of gICS package - find sqls folder, you can find three script files there
+3. Extract the contents of the gICS package.
+Inside, you will find a folder named 'sqls' containing three script files.
-4. Connect to MySQL server and run each script
+4. Connect to the MySQL server and execute each script.
-5. After that check two DBs including gics and gras with all tables, in addition, you must have two users: gras_user and gics_user .
-You can find the password of these users inside of script files
+5. After execution, verify the presence of two databases: 'gics' and 'gras', along with all their tables.
+Additionally, ensure that two user accounts exist: 'gras_user' and 'gics_user'.
+The passwords for these users can be found within the script files.
-6. Test the connection to DB server and each DB from other devices 7.Prepare the Kubernetes infrastructure.
-After this step, all operations are performed on the server hosting the Kubernetes infrastructure
+6. Test the connection to the DB server and each database from other devices.
+7. Prepare the Kubernetes infrastructure.
+Following operations will be performed on the server hosting the Kubernetes infrastructure.
-8. Make sure the ports: 8080 and 9990 are accessible on your Kubernetes infrastructure (check firewall IP table)
+8. Confirm that ports 8080 and 9990 are accessible on your Kubernetes infrastructure.
+You can check this by inspecting the firewall IP table.
-9. Create following directories on the host of Kubernetes infrastructure
+9. Create the following directories on the host of the Kubernetes infrastructure:
    * sudo mkdir -p /opt/gics/deployments
    * sudo mkdir -p /opt/gics/logs
    * sudo mkdir -p /opt/gics/addins
    * sudo mkdir -p /opt/gics/jboss

 and set their access permissions (read, write and execute permissions for everyone).
-In the gICS package you downloaded, find the three folders Deployments, log and jboss and copy their contents to your directories with same names.
+In the gICS package you downloaded, find the three folders Deployments, log and jboss, and copy their contents to your directories with same names.

-10. Create a yml file : gICS.yml according to the following content and  deploy it (kubectl apply -f gICS.yml)
+10. Create a yml file : gICS.yml , according to the following content.
+Then, execute : `kubectl apply -f gICS.yml´   to deploy it.
 ```yaml

 apiVersion: apps/v1